fmerian/awesome-product-hunt/product-hunt-launch-guide.md

 You just launched your developer tool on Product Hunt.
 Bravo!

 There's two more things to keep the momentum going:
-1. Maximize efforts and,
+1. Maximize efforts
-2. Keep launching.
+2. Keep launching

 ### Maximize efforts

 With the assets you've worked on for your Product Hunt launch, you can maximize efforts by launching on more places, like [Hacker News](https://git.new/meow/hn) and [Dev Hunt](https://git.new/meow/dh), an open-source alternative for dev-first products.

-## Keep launching
+### Keep launching

 Launching on Product Hunt isn't a one-time opportunity.
 Launch early, launch often.